When Does Group Invariant Learning Survive Spurious Correlations?: Discussions

 \section{Discussions}

 The main limitation of the paper is our assumptions on the causal structure.
-In fact, our conclusions can be generalized to more complex structures, e.g. those in~\citep{veitch2021counterfactual} (see the appendix).
+In fact, our conclusions can be generalized to more complex structures, e.g. those in~\citep{veitch2021counterfactual} (See the appendix).
 The most central assumption is the conditional independence between $X_{inv}$ and $X_{sp}$ given $Y$, which is adopted in many existing works on solving spurious correlations~\citep{clark2019don,veitch2021counterfactual,xiong2021uncertainty}.
-It would be an important direction to find causal structures on which the assumption is not satisfied while group invariant learning can still be effective.
+It would be an important direction to find causal structures on which the assumption is not satisfied while group-IL can still be effective.
+An extended discussion is provided in the appendix.

 As this paper focuses on analyzing group invariant learning, comparing SCILL with other algorithms besides group-IL is beyond the scope of this paper.
 Notably, the form of the objective of SCILL appears to be similar to two recent methods in solving spurious correlations~\citep{makar2022causally,puli2021predictive}, though the penalties are different.
 However, they are only applied for the case when spurious features can be explicitly defined~\citep{puli2021predictive}, and are also discrete as assumed in~\citep{makar2022causally}.